28,000 JPY / day (8hours)|

 15,000 JPY / half a day (4hours)

-I love living in Kyoto and enjoy sharing local experiences, culture and places "off the beaten track" with visitors.
+I've been guiding many guests in English and Spanish.
+I love my city and enjoy sharing local experiences, history, culture and places "off the beaten track" with visitors.

 I've been in Mexico and Great Britain when I was a student.
 Also I traveled more than 40 times(19 countries).